horaciovelvetine/finding-centroids/README.md

 The p5.js sketch included in `finding_centroids.js` renders a configurable (see: `constants.js`) numbers of vertices on a 2D cartesian grid, and calculates the average of the points.
 The average is displayed as a centroid (in cyan), and the vertices are displayed numbered (in orange).

 In order to get this running locally fork and clone this repository.
-Run `npm install` to install all of the require node dependencies, and then run `npm run dev` to start the local vite server.
-The default url will be used unless otherwise configured, and you should be provided that link in the terminal output.
+Run `npm install` to install all of the required node dependencies, and then run `npm run dev` to start the local vite server.
+The default url will be used unless otherwise configured, and you should be provided that link in the terminal output to open a tab in the browser.

 ## References